precisit/exjobb-chatt/chat/README.md

 # Siri och Kerstins Exjobb-chatt

-For learning Node and Tornado a simple chatt app was created.
+To learn Node and Tornado a simple chatt application was created.

-## Installation instructions
+## Installation instruction

 Install dependencies and then follow these instructions